NWCR_logo_Master_no_strapline.png

 DIAGNOSIS

 There is no single test for prostate cancer.
-All the tests used to help diagnose the condition have benefits and risks.
-The most commonly used tests for prostate cancer are: blood tests; a physical examination of your prostate; an MRI scan; a biopsy.
-The blood test, called a prostate-specific antigen (PSA) test, measures the level of PSA and may help detect early prostate cancer.
+The tests used to help diagnose the condition each have benefits and risks.
+The most commonly used tests include:

-If you have a raised PSA level, you may be offered an MRI scan of the prostate to help doctors decide if you need further tests and treatment.
+If you have a raised PSA level, you may be offered an MRI scan to help doctors decide whether you need further tests or treatment.

 TREATMENT

-Newer treatments, such as high-intensity focused ultrasound (HIFU) and cryotherapy may also be offered.
+In certain situations, newer treatments such as high‑intensity focused ultrasound (HIFU) or cryotherapy may also be offered, although these are not routine for everyone.

-If you have any concerns about the signs and symptoms of cervical cancer, please visit your GP.
+If you have any concerns about the signs and symptoms of prostate cancer, please visit your GP.

 Support Life-Saving Research